Cybersecurity in Healthcare

-In 2017, the NHS found itself victim to one of the most infamous attacks in recent history; the Wannacry attack.
-This ransomware attack was a major push for NHS healthcare facilities to reassess their approach to cybersecurity.
+In 2017, the NHS suffered one of the most infamous cyber incidents in history: the Wannacry ransomware attack.
+This prompted NHS facilities to reassess their cybersecurity in healthcare strategies.
 In 2019, Matt Hancock, the Secretary of State for Health and Social Care, established NHSX; a government unit responsible for developing best practice for NHS technology.
-Nevertheless, this industry as a whole – not solely the NHS – is still severely lacking in sufficient healthcare IoT security.
+Nevertheless, this industry as a whole, not solely the NHS, is still severely lacking in sufficient healthcare IoT security.
 This is perilous considering the industry’s reliance on technology is only expanding.
-Moreover, COVID-19 has expediated this dependency, meaning that cybersecurity needs to be at the forefront of the healthcare industry.
+Moreover, COVID-19 has expedited this dependency, making cybersecurity in healthcare more crucial than ever.

 As mentioned, the most significant attack on the UK’s healthcare industry occurred in 2017.
 Although only lasting a few days, the Wannacry attack affected up to 70,000 NHS devices.
 This includes computers, MRI scanners, blood-storage refrigerators and theatre equipment.
 Because of the necessity of connected medical devices, some NHS services had to turn away non-critical emergencies, divert ambulances, and cancel 19,000 appointments.
 Understandably, this caused complete chaos and cost the UK £92 million.

-The Appeal of Performing Hardware Attacks on a Healthcare Facility
+The Appeal of Hardware Attacks on Healthcare Facilities

 Cybersecurity Risks Using COVID-19 Tracking Apps

 Moreover, COVID-19 tracking apps are another cause for concern in the realm of cybersecurity.
 These apps provide more than just an individual’s healthcare information.
 Using contact tracing to curb the spread of the virus, the apps collect information on where an individual has been and who they have been in contact with.
 This information can be useful for state-sponsored groups conducting espionage activities.
 This is especially if they target high value individuals such as politicians.
 To make matters worse, researchers found seven security flaws in the UK’s pilot app.
-These flaws, however, are not unexpected considering the main focus for the healthcare industry is the virus itself, therefore leaving cybersecurity even more neglected than it already is.
+These flaws are unsurprising, given that the healthcare industry’s main focus was combating the virus, leaving healthcare cybersecurity even more neglected.

 The greatest problem associated with the lack of cybersecurity in the healthcare industry is that an attack can be fatal.
 With so many devices and operations becoming more reliant on technology, including those which perform life-saving actions, an attack could directly, and indirectly, result in many patient deaths.

 With healthcare entities performing life-saving operations, cybersecurity is often deemed a hindrance to the time-critical nature of the industry.
 The healthcare sector has a reputation of neglecting cybersecurity in favour of patient care.
 This is not necessarily a negative approach, yet when patient care is relying on technology, a lack of cybersecurity is, in fact, detrimental to the industry’s very cause.
-UK healthcare providers are not allocating enough of their budget to cybersecurity, resulting in insufficient measures and an increased risk of cyber security threats in healthcare facilities.
+UK healthcare providers are not allocating enough of their budget to cybersecurity, resulting in insufficient measures and an increased cybersecurity risks in healthcare facilities.

 Clearswift conducted a survey into cybersecurity in healthcare and found that less than a quarter of respondents claimed to have “adequate” levels of budgeting allocated to security.
 In the same survey, only 26% of respondents said they were investing in endpoint security.
 This specific statistic is concerning with regards to hardware attacks since endpoints are a key target.
 Furthermore, this demonstrates that healthcare facilities have a lack of understanding as to what they are vulnerable to.
 Moreover, an abysmal one out of hundreds of NHS trusts passed the government-backed Cyber Essentials Plus assessment which includes a range of security tests.